FreeFlarum/freeflarum.com/docs/changelog/freeflarum-v3.0.md

 # Forum directory

 This is one of the bigger features in the rebase.
 Forum directory is a place where forums can be submitted, filtered and viewed.
 They can be ordered by points, rank, last bumped time (default), or searched by name or keywords.
-You can scroll the list infinitely, as the JSON API to retrieve the forums is paginated (to prevent server load, so not all forums are returned at once).
+You can scroll the list infinitely, as the JSON API to retrieve the forums is paginated (to prevent server load, so not all forums are returned at once - although this feature was untested and is probably bugged - this will be fixed).

 ## Forum reputation system